Democrats poised to unveil 2 impeachment articles vs. Trump

 WASHINGTON (AP) — House Democrats are poised to unveil two articles of impeachment against President Donald Trump — abuse of power and obstruction of Congress — with an announcement expected early Tuesday.

-Democratic leaders are pushing ahead with formal charges saying the president put U.S. elections and national security at risk by asking Ukraine to investigate his rivals, including Joe Biden, while withholding military aid for an ally trying to counter hostile Russia neighbors.
-They warn Trump could do it again if left unchecked.
+Democratic leaders say Trump put U.S. elections and national security at risk when he asked Ukraine to investigate his rivals, including Joe Biden.

 “On an issue like this, we don’t count the votes.
 People will just make their voices known on it,” Pelosi said at The Wall Street Journal CEO Council.
 “I haven’t counted votes, nor will I.”